bodyxxxdevloper/AnarchyCore/README.md

-# AnarchyCore it's a multi porpouse plugin;
+# ExploitFixing it's a multi porpouse plugin;

-# AnarchyCore is a plugin to fix Anarchy / Survival exploits.
+# ExploitFixing is a plugin to fix Anarchy / Survival exploits.

 # Alredy fix dupes in that plugins: EcoJobs, EcoEnchantments, PlayerVaults, AdvancedEnchantments, EnderChest plugin and others.